crllect/How-to-make-an-ultraviolet-proxy/README.md

-# How to Set Up Ultraviolet in Your Own Proxy
+# How to make a Ultraviolet proxy, or connect it with your frontend

-This guide covers the setup of Ultraviolet (UV), including creating a new frontend or integrating an existing one.
+This guide covers the setup of Ultraviolet (UV), including creating a new basic frontend or integrating your existing one.
 If you need assistance, feel free to DM me on Discord @crllect.

 ## PREFACE